![]() |

 express how much I value this movie.

-hit play and the screen is black before the damn studio logos appear, Taxi Driver has me.
+hit play and the screen is black before the studio logos appear, Taxi Driver has me.
 For nearly two hours

 (and however long it takes me to come out of my stupor after) I am completely